-Relevant experience and capacity - the administering authority must ensure that each person appointed to the Board has the relevant experience and the capacity to represent the employers or members (as appropriate) of the Fund.
-Initially this will be done through selection by the Administration Authority but, following appointment, it is a member's individual responsibility to ensure they attend all training etc. to enable them to continue to fulfil the experience and capacity requirements.
+Relevant knowledge capacity - the administering authority must ensure that each person appointed to the Board has the relevant knowledge and the capacity to represent the employers or members (as appropriate) of the Fund.
+Initially this will be done through selection by the Administering Authority but, following appointment, it is a member's individual responsibility to ensure they attend sufficient training etc. to enable them to continue to fulfil the knowledge and capacity requirements.
 Full training will be provided and all reasonable costs will be met by the Fund.
 To ensure compliance with the above a general level of attendance at meetings and training events is required.